Self-paced

 No description has been provided for this image

 We can easily determine that the variables affected by outliers are Age, SibSp, Parch and Fare.
 In the above case about the cruise ticket (Fare column) it appears that the $512 ticket fare is not very common.
-We should set some upper and lower bounds to determine whether or not a data point should be considered an outlier.
+We should set some upper and lower bounds to determine whether a data point should be considered an outlier.

 • Maintain them.
 In certain Machine Learning problems, an outlier may bias the prediction towards one class or another (this is very common, for example, to detect risks).
-Therefore, it could be a policy that in certain cases makes sense.
+Therefore, it could be a policy that, in certain cases, makes sense.
 It is not normally used.

 • Eliminate them.
 Those instances with outliers are removed from the dataset.
 However, if there are many outliers, this strategy may cause a large part of the available information to be lost.